SlomaIdo/BIU-Lecture/Lecture_main.md

 ### Bioinformatics Methodology

-The fact that FAIR principles are applied to the Bioinformatics domain is an example that this practice is dependent on the scaffold’s methodology.
+The fact that FAIR principles are applied to the Bioinformatics domain is an example of how this practice is dependent on the scaffold’s methodologies.

 - Bioinformaticians runs experiments as a **Biologist**.
 - Bioinformaticians handles data like **Data Scientists**.